Action Target, Inc. is best known for producing outstanding indoor firearms ranges and individual targets from simple paper to rifle-grade steel.

-Based out of Provo, Utah, Action Target has partnered with industry leading professionals to provide some of the most realistic law enforcement training available.
-This year’s Law Enforcement Training Camp (LETC) is just days away, running September 11-15, 2017.
-Amazingly, this 4-day course is offered for only $750.00, which is a steal considering the depth and level of training received.
-The first day is dedicated to check-in, and a BBQ.
+Based out of Provo, Utah, Action Target has partnered with industry-leading professionals to provide some of the most realistic law enforcement training available.
+This year’s Law Enforcement Training Camp (LETC) is coming up fast, running September 14-18, 2020.
+Amazingly, this 4-day course is offered for only $799.00, which is a steal considering the depth and level of training received.

 - Sig Sauer Academy